 Q: Why should recipients wait for two weeks after notification for category 2 pilots and KL2 projects before starting the project?

 A: NCATS POs will confirm that the HSS packet is complete, and the Category 2 designation is appropriate.
-A Category 2 pilot may start when all materials are submitted via HSS and the documents are being reviewed by NCATS staff BUT if materials are not complete, are not clear, and/or the safety of the Human Subjects appears to be compromised in the study, the study may have to be paused while NCATS is acquiring additional materials.
+A Category 2 pilot may start when all materials are submitted via HSS and the documents are being reviewed by NCATS staff BUT if materials are not complete, are not clear, and/or the safety of the human subjects appears to be compromised in the study, the study may have to be paused while NCATS is acquiring additional materials.
 NCATS will communicate this to you through your AOR.
-Hence, NCATS recommends that the awardee wait two weeks before starting the study to allow NCATS internal review process to complete.
+Hence, NCATS recommends that the recipient waits two weeks before starting the study to allow NCATS internal review process to complete.

 Q: When a recipient submits a new pilot project for prior approval does NIH consider them covered by a Certificate of Confidentiality (CoC)?

 A: Yes.
-See the NIH OER page on CoCs here for more information.
+See the NIH OER page on CoCs for more information.

 A: The study timeline is optional if:

-Q: If a recipient does not currently have an approved foreign component on the parent grant, what steps are needed to approve a foreign component in a pilot project?
+Q: Are foreign components allowed on a pilot project and what steps are needed to approve a foreign component in a pilot project?

 Q: Is prior approval required for using existing data previously collected outside of the US not using NCATS funding?

 A: It’s dependent on where the dataset is located.
-If the dataset is de-identified and the property of the award recipient and currently is domestically located with the award recipient, it is not a foreign component.
 All the information should be provided to NCATS and it is recommended to discuss with the PO.

 Q: Is prior approval required to purchase special purpose equipment needed for research from a foreign vendor under a UL1 pilot project?